Find out what Stroke Rate is, how it's measured, how you know if you're doing well or not, and how to improve it.

 Stroke Rate looks at how fast a swimmer takes each stroke.
 It is best used in conjunction with DPS to determine the best rate for each person.

 How is it measured?

 Stroke Rate is measured as the duration of a single stroke cycle (i.e. completing a pull on both arms).
-A higher stroke rate means that the swimmer is pulling at a slower speed.
-TrtionWear measures Stroke Rate as 4 distinct metrics, so you can understand how it changes throughout the course of a length.
+A higher Stroke Rate means that the swimmer is pulling at a higher speed.
+TrtionWear breaks down Stroke Rate into 4 distinct metrics, so you can understand how it changes throughout the course of a length.
 Here is how each is defined.

 What is a good Stroke Rate?

 Different distances and swimmer physiology require different approaches to Stroke Rate.
 For instance, sprinters, as well as shorter swimmers may benefit more from a faster Stroke Rate. while long-distance or taller swimmers with a larger wingspan might benefit from a longer Stroke Rate with a stronger DPS.
 In either case, however, ensure that modifying Stroke Rates does not come at the cost of compromising form or DPS.

 Typical Metric Range

 Stroke Rate can be displayed in a variety of ways, including seconds per cycle (s/cyc), seconds per stroke (s/str), Strokes per minute (str/min), and Cycles per minute (cyc/min).
 In the chart below, we are showing the full Stroke Rate value in seconds per cycle.

 How to Improve Stroke Rate?